 xhttp.open("GET", "https://localhost:44324/api/Reservation/" + document.getElementById("Id").value, true);

-At the end, the API response, which is the searched reservation data in JSON, is shown inside the HTML table by appending it to the tbody element:
+The API response, which is the reservation data in JSON, is shown inside the HTML table by appending it to the tbody element:

 tbody.innerHTML = "<tr><td>" + response.id + "</td><td>" + response.name + "</td><td>" + response.startLocation + "</td><td>" + response.endLocation + "</td></tr>";